mcpdev80/yaml/README.md

 - Give namespace workshop-prod-userx permissions to pull images from workshop-int-userx
   - On the top right click on your username and then Copy login command to copy your login token
   - On you local machine open a terminal log in with the oc command you copied
-  - Please change the user to your user
+  - Please change the userx to your user

 >  ```bash
 >  oc policy add-role-to-user \
->    system:image-puller system:serviceaccount:workshop-prod-user1:default \
+>    system:image-puller system:serviceaccount:workshop-prod-userx:default \
->    --namespace=workshop-int-user1
+>    --namespace=workshop-int-userx
 >  ```

 - Find the local ArgoCD URL by going to Networking > Routes in namespace workshop-prod-user1